KrishnaDass95/KrishnaDass95/README.md

-### 👋 Hi, I'm Krishna Dass Rajendran
+### 👋 Hi, I'm Krishna Dass
-Senior Software QA Engineer with 8+ years of experience testing mobile, web, and APIs using Playwright, Selenium, and Appium.
+Senior Software QA Engineer with 8+ years of experience testing mobile, web, and APIs using Selenium, Appium and playwright.

 🛠️ Tech I use:
 - Automation: Playwright | Selenium | Appium | Postman